Japan Airlines Business Class Review: Is it Worth It?

 How I booked Japan Airlines Business Class

+Funny enough, I wasn’t actually even thinking about a trip to Japan.
 I was casually looking at random redemption opportunities (as one does) early on in the year and stumbled upon JAL Business Class tickets from BOS to NRT on American Airlines.
 There were quite a few dates available throughout the year but I saw the most and best availability in late November – December.

-My fiance, Eric, had quite a few American Airlines miles but we were just short of the amount needed for two RT tickets so we ended up purchasing the remaining miles.
 The total cost of the tickets was 240,000 points for two RT tickets + $1,239.
 The taxes and fees were only $5.60 per ticket per way meaning the majority of that cash value was the points we needed to buy.

 Considering that the actual value of the tickets was $21,080, I counted that as a major win.